 Macroinvertebrate sampling and habitat assessments were completed by DCSWCD staff.
-Fish community monitoring and geomorphic assessment work was completed by the MNDNR and private consultants hired by the VRWJPO; reports can be accessed from the VRWJPO website resulting in poor findings at the majority of sites in the watershed due to the lack of habitat available to monitor.
+Fish community monitoring and geomorphic assessment work was completed by the MNDNR and private consultants hired by the VRWJPO; reports can be accessed from the VRWJPO website occurred during low water conditions.
+This possibly influence the habitat and macroinvertebrate findings at most sites in the watershed possibly due to the lack of habitat available to monitor/collect samples from.
 For more detailed information, including data and a map for biomonitoring sites which have been discontinued, refer to the following narrative sections and the Appendix.